Dihydrocodeine

 Dihydrocodeine is available as a tablet or liquid.
 The tablets should be swallowed with water.

-It is advisable to take dihydrocodeine with a meal or snack, as this may reduce the risk of side effects including nausea or vomiting.
+It is advisable to take dihydrocodeine with a meal or snack, as this may reduce the risk of side effects including nausea or vomiting and headache.

-A common dose of standard release dihydrocodeine is 30mg taken every 4 to 6 hours.
+A common oral administration dose of standard release dihydrocodeine tablet is 30 mg tablets taken every 4 to 6 hours.
 The maximum dose across 24 hours is 180mg.
-Standard dihydrocodeine takes around two hours to begin working fully.
+Standard dihydrocodeine takes around two hours to begin working fully (NHS, 2022).

 A slow release tablet is also available.
-The dose of dihydrocodeine begins working more slowly, but has a longer pain-relieving effect.
+The dose of dihydrocodeine begins working more slowly, but has a long term pain-relieving effect.
 This means the tablets can be taken less frequently.
-The usual dose of slow release dihydrocodeine is 60mg to 120mg taken twice a day.
+The usual dose of slow release dihydrocodeine is 60 mg to 120 mg tablet taken twice a day (NHS, 2022).

 Like all medications, dihydrocodeine can have some side effects.